toptensoftware/moe-js/readme.md

 Partials let you embed the contents of another template inside this template.

-Invoke the UserDetails template, passing the current model as the model for the template.
+For example, this will invoke the "UserDetails" template, passing the current model as the model for the template.

 ```html
 {{> "UserDetails" }}
 ```

-Note that unlike Handlebars, the name of the partial template must be quoted because it's a JavaScript expression.
-This also means you can dynamically synthesize the name of the partial to invoke:
+Note that unlike Handlebars, the name of the partial template must be quoted because it's a JavaScript expression - which also means can dynamically synthesize the name of the partial to invoke:

 ```html
 {{> "UserDetails_" + model.role }}
 ```

-When invoking a partial from within an `{{#each}}` block, the current loop item is passed as the model, so in this case the current user would be passed as the model to the partial template:
+When invoking a partial from within an `{{#each}}` block, the current loop item is passed as the partial's model.
+In this example, the current user would be passed as the model to the partial template:

 ```html
 {{#each u in model.Users}}